steve303/CCA_mp8/README.md

 2. Load Dataset (container)
 Within the container we need to download the data set.
 If you want to work with Python language, change the current directory to `python/` otherwise `java/` directory for java.
 For this section, issue the commands below:
 `wget http://storage.googleapis.com/books/ngrams/books/googlebooks-eng-all-1gram-20120701-a.gz` - Download the gbook file ( http://storage.googleapis.com/books/ngrams/books/googlebooks-eng-all-1gram-20120701-a.gz ).
 `gzip -d googlebooks-eng-all-1gram-20120701-a.gz` - This will decompress the .gz file.
 `mv googlebooks-eng-all-1gram-20120701-a.gz gbooks` - Rename to "gbooks"; it's a big file 1.8GB.
 NOTE: Your programs should always assume "gbooks " file is in the current directory, in this case either `python/` or `java/`.

+3. Run example python sparkSQL scripts

 Sample Output of 'MP3\_SQLite.py'
 ~~~sh